 Two heavy metals were measured in the sediments: lead and cadmium.
-Analyses of trace metal elements showed that these are present at all sites in quantities exceeding the required standards and the 27 represent a danger to aquatic species and also to humans.
-In this 17 dy, the high values of ETM are due to the use of fertilizers and pesticides due to the fact that the lake is located in a rural area dominated by agricultural activities.
+Analyses of trace metal elements showed that these are present at all sites in quantities exceeding the required standards and therefore represent a danger to aquatic species and also to humans.
+In this study, the high values of ETM are due to the use of fertilizers and pesticides due to the fact that the lake is located in a rural area dominated by agricultural activities.